Sushi Kimura (㐂邑)

-Among the twenty Michelin-starred sushiyas in Tokyo, nearly 90% are traditional Edomae sushiyas attracting millions of sushi lovers from all around the worlds.
+Among the twenty Michelin-starred sushiyas in Tokyo, nearly 90% are traditional Edomae sushiyas attracting millions of sushi lovers from all around the world.
 Had been granted two stars by the red book and had become the talk of the town, Sushi Kimura contributes to the minority of 10% by serving unique aged fish at the best.

 Resided in the native residential area in Futago Tamagawa, just within 5 minutes walk from the nearest train station.
 Like most other high-end sushi places in Japan, Kimura is a tiny sushiya that serves only Omakase menu.
-Currently running by the third generation, chef Kimura has his unique understanding of sushi – he specialized in using aged fish for his nigiri sushi through his developed technique, and you may not get your favourite Maguro since Chef Kimura found it’s just a hype.
+Currently running by the third generation, chef Kimura has his unique understanding of sushi - he specialised in using aged fish for his nigiri sushi through his developed technique, and you may not get your favourite Maguro since Chef Kimura found it's just a hype.

 One of the most significant advantage of aging fish is that, since the aging process breaks down the protein of the fish, the texture of the fish will become more tender and spongy, the flavor is too lifted.
 While i never had a sushi meal consists of only aged fish.
 Accompany by the truth that the restaurant doesn't take reservations without a referral, even with that, it is always fully booked.
 I was so excited to visit this place.

 Sushi Kimura offers Omakase sushi menu at a reasonable price of 16,000 yen without drinks, which is nearly half of the price than sushiyas in Ginza at similar standard.
 Opened for both lunch and dinner, Kimura runs a two-seating policy for dinner and we got the first round from 5:30pm to 7:30pm.